RedStoneCoin/redstone-rs/README.md

 - [x] Basic Wallet
 - [x] Api for the node
 - [x] Rpc
-- [ ] Sync with node (When we connect to the node, node block_announce() every block he has so wallet can sync with it)
+- [x] Send sync message to the node via rpc
 - [ ] Gui?!